hina-shah/healdata-utils/docs/vlmd/index.md

 ### Input Types and Formats

-In this section, supported types and formats  for generating HEAL-compliant data dictionaries are listed.
+This section provides the specific syntax for running each of the supported types for generating HEAL-compliant data dictionaries are listed.
 Additional instructions on how to obtain the necessary input files/software are also provided.

 !!! note
     The commands in these sections are very minimal.
 One can add other metadata (Ie metadata describing the data dictionary) via the command line (eg `--title` and `--description` options.)
 For an example of this, see the [basic usage section](#basic-usage).